 STUDYING OR WORKING ABROAD

 One of the best ways to become a global citizen is spending time in another country and immersing yourself in the culture.
-During your studies, you have the opportunity to work or study abroad at our partner institutions around the world, from Australia, Canada and the USA to Hong Kong and South Korea.
+During your studies, you have the opportunity to work or study abroad at our partner institutions around the world, including Spain, Australia, Canada, the USA, Hong Kong, South Korea and more.
 Experience firsthand how other communities live, work and interact with each other and get involved in their local traditions.
-There’s no better way to develop your global mindset than being right in the heart of another community!
+There’s no better way to develop your global mindset than being right in the heart of another community.
+But hurry!
+The next International Opportunities application deadline is Friday 1 March 2024.
+If you’re interested in a short term placement or year-long exchange, speak to the Exchange Coordinator in your School to explore your options or visit our website to learn more.

-Salford alumnus, Prathmesh learned this first hand.
-While studying for his undergraduate degree in Audio and Acoustical Engineering, Prathmesh opted to take his 10-month work placement all the way to Gibson’s Innovations Lab in Leuven, Belgium.
+Salford alumnus, Prathmesh learned the benefits of studying abroad first hand.
+While undertaking his undergraduate degree in Audio and Acoustical Engineering, Prathmesh opted to take his 10-month work placement all the way to Gibson’s Innovations Lab in Leuven, Belgium.
 You can read more about his experience in our blog.

 WATCH, READ AND LISTEN